iamanigeeit/DDW2023/docs/01-sorting-algorithms/insertion-sort.md

    [7, 8, **8**, 10, 14, 16, 3, 2, 4, 1] , temporary = 8

-This is an animation example for a different sequence of number from Wikipedia.
+This is an animation example for a different sequence of numbers from Wikipedia.

 ![Animation for Insertion Sort](https://upload.wikimedia.org/wikipedia/commons/9/9c/Insertion-sort-example.gif)